Time Zones in Israel

 what is the dialing code for Israel?

 The international dialing code for Israel is +972.
-If you are calling an Israeli mobile phone, business office, embassy contact, or hotel from abroad, you begin with +972 followed by the local number format.
+If you are calling a business contact, hotel, university, or family member in Israel from another country, you begin the number with +972 before the local number format.